-The following are some common applications in which exchangeable distributions may arise: \begin{itemize} \item[1)] The BS wishes to communicate i.i.d.\ $X_i \sim p(x)$. \item[2)] The $k$ active users need to be assigned into $b$ slots, where $b \ge k$, in a non-colliding fashion, i.e., subject to the constraint that no two users can be assigned to the same slot.
+The following are some common applications in which exchangeable distributions may arise: \begin{itemize} \item[1)] The BS wishes to communicate i.i.d.\ $X_i \sim p(x)$. \item[2)] The $k$ active users need to be assigned into $b$ slots, where $b \ge k$, in a non-colliding fashion, i.e., no two users can be assigned to the same slot.
 This is known as scheduling.
-Fixing a particular schedule, the BS wishes to communicate to each user which slot it is being assigned to. \item[3)] The $k$ active users need to be categorized into $c$ categories, but each category must have a fixed number of $k_\ell$ users, $\forall \ell \in [c]$, $\sum_{\ell = 1}^{c} k_{\ell} = k$.
+Fixing a particular schedule, the BS wishes to communicate to each user which slot it is assigned to. \item[3)] The $k$ active users need to be categorized into $c$ categories where each category has a fixed number of $k_\ell$ users and $\sum_{\ell = 1}^{c} k_{\ell} = k$.
 The BS wishes to communicate the category labels $X_i \in [c]$ to each user.
-For the case of two categories ($c=2$), this is known as the acknowledgement problem. \item[4)] A fixed number of resources $r$ need to be distributed amongst the $k$ active users, i.e., $\sum_{i=1}^{k}X_i = r$, where $X_i \ge 0$ is an integer.
+For the case of two categories ($c=2$), this is known as the acknowledgment problem. \item[4)] A fixed number of resources $r$ need to be distributed among the $k$ active users, i.e., $\sum_{i=1}^{k}X_i = r$, where $X_i \ge 0$ is an integer.
 The BS wishes to communicate to each user how many units of resources it has been assigned.
 This is known as the resource allocation problem. \end{itemize}